lrodrigoaguado/kafkaAzureBackupRestore/README.md

 The code and/or instructions here available are **NOT** intended for production usage.
 It's only meant to serve as an example or reference and does not replace the need to follow actual and official documentation of referenced products.

+## Limitations

+A thorough review of the documentation reveals the following limitations:
+- The Sink connector currently does not write keys or headers to storage.
+- The Sink connector does not currently support Single Message Transformations (SMTs) that modify the topic name, neither any of these:
+  - `io.debezium.transforms.ByLogicalTableRouter`
+  - `io.debezium.transforms.outbox.EventRouter`
+  - `org.apache.kafka.connect.transforms.RegexRouter`
+  - `org.apache.kafka.connect.transforms.TimestampRouter`
+  - `io.confluent.connect.transforms.MessageTimestampRouter`
+  - `io.confluent.connect.transforms.ExtractTopic$Key`
+  - `io.confluent.connect.transforms.ExtractTopic$Value`

+- In the Source connector, for the TimeBasedPartitioner, the capacity to scale the connector across various time ranges is limited in Backup and Restore mode.
+Currently, the connector does not support processing data that spans several years.
+- In the Source connector, if a FieldPartitioner is used, it isn’t possible to guarantee the order of the messages.

 ## References